What is an Agricultural Crop and Horticultural Worker Supervisor?

 Speaking: Talking to others to convey information effectively.

-Job Demand for Agricultural Crop and Horticultural Worker Supervisors
+Are There Job Opportunities for Agricultural Crop and Horticultural Worker Supervisors?

 There were about 48,700 jobs for Agricultural Crop and Horticultural Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Agricultural Crop and Horticultural Worker Supervisor by 2026.
-There will be an estimated 6,500 positions for Agricultural Crop & Horticultural Worker Supervisor per year.
+Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.

 The states with the most job growth for Agricultural Crop & Horticultural Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.